Libera-Chat/malachite/README.md

 **TOGGLE**
 ```
 usage: TOGGLE <id>
-  enable or disable an entry
+  make an entry active or warn
 ```